Jofou/johaniefournier.com/content/blog/data-IRDA/index.markdown

-[IRDA](https://www.irda.qc.ca/fr/) here in Quebec, is generous enough to put on their website all the from their soil study.
+[IRDA](https://www.irda.qc.ca/fr/) here in Quebec, is generous enough to put on their website all the data from their soil studies.
 You can find it [here](https://www.irda.qc.ca/fr/services/protection-ressources/sante-sols/information-sols/etudes-pedologiques/)

 I download all of it on my computer and you can find the process in [this github repro](https://github.com/Jofou/PINs/tree/master/IRDA/1%20Import).